dr-morris-j/movie-recomendation-with-bert4rec/README.md

 The complete dataset is available [here](https://grouplens.org/datasets/movielens/25m/).

 ### About the dataset
-The [MovieLens-25m dataset](https://grouplens.org/datasets/movielens/25m/) contains 25 million ratings and one million tag applications on 62,000 movies by 162,000 users.
+The [MovieLens-25m dataset](https://grouplens.org/datasets/movielens/25m/) contains 25 million ratings and one million tags on 62,000 movies by 162,000 users.

 This dataset also contains a tag genome with 15 million scores across 1,129 tags.